 History of National Baked Alaska Day

 Baked Alaska is made by placing slices of sponge cake in the bottom of a pie pan, filling it with vanilla ice cream and then covering completely with a whipped meringue mixture.
-The whole thing is baked in the oven at a very high temperature for a short period of time to allow the meringue to solidify slightly and brown.
-The meringue protects the ice cream from melting, thus giving this dessert its distinctive cold/hot sensation and creamy/crunchy texture loved by so many.
+The whole thing is then baked in the oven at a very high temperature for a short period of time to allow the meringue to solidify slightly and brown.
+The meringue protects the ice cream from melting, thus giving this dessert its distinctive cold/hot sensation and creamy/crunchy texture that is loved by so many.

 One story goes that this sweet treat was named by the chef at the famous New York Delmonico’s Restaurant in 1867, to celebrate America’s acquisition of its new territory.
 However, another story tells the tale that this dessert was named by chef Antoine Alciatore of Antoine’s Restaurant in New Orleans, Louisiana.
 Either way, the reason was the same: to celebrate the territory of Alaska, which eventually became the 49th out of the USA’s 50 states, along with Hawaii, in 1959.

 Its lesser-known name, Norwegian Omelette, also gives tribute to this dessert’s characteristic appearance of a cold, snow-covered mountain.
 In other places, it has also been known as Omelette Surprise or Siberian Omelette.
 But most people agree that this frozen, mountainous treat seems just right when called by its name paying homage to the northernmost US state.

 How to Celebrate National Baked Alaska Day